Genivia/ugrep/README.md

            %e     the ending byte offset of the match.

-           %g     the group capture index of the match or zero (option -P).

            %u     select unique lines only unless option -u is used.

+           %g     the group capture index of the match or 1 (option -P).

+           %[NAME1|NAME2|...]g
+                  NAME corresponding to the group capture index of the match.

            %,     if not the first match: a comma, same as %[,]>.